|

 maintainance and extra expense.

-As noted on Ghost IV, the name "Seminoe" is an
+The name "Seminoe" is an

 Anglicizing of Cimineau.
 The Seminoe Mountains and